2026 Garden and Art Spectacular Tour of Japan

 Tour Overview

-As with the most other Journey to the East’s popular Small Group Tours, this 16-day tour accepts only 8 travelers per tour.
-The “Comfort” style tour leans towards luxury with its superior comfort in accommodation, easier pace and with extensive use of private minivans.
-The accommodation is all 4-to-5-star hotels with western beds and ensuites.
+As with most other Journey to the East’s popular Small Group Tours, this 15-day tour accepts only 8 travellers per tour.
+The “Comfort” style tour leans towards luxury with its superior comfort in accommodation, an easier pace and with extensive use of private minivans.
+The accommodation is all 4- to 5-star hotels with western beds and en-suite.

 Itinerary